HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 * As a workaround for  https://github.com/NVIDIA/DALI/issues/3865, validation loss is not computed in odd epochs.
 Other validation metrics are computed every epoch.
 All metrics are logged only for even epochs.

 ## Known Issues
-- For multi-card traning, the supported UNet2D and UNet3D are based on PyTorch Lightning only.
-PyTorch based UNet2D and UNet3D (without Lightning) is currently not supported on multiple-card.
-- For single-card training, PyTorch based UNet2D and UNet3D (without Lightning) have only been verified on first-gen Gaudi.
 - Placing mark_step() arbitrarily may lead to undefined behavior.
 Recommend to keep mark_step() as shown in provided scripts.
 - Only scripts & configurations mentioned in this README are supported and verified.